rks101/rks101/README.md

 ### Namaste :pray:

 🌱 I started these pages and repositories for solving problems one para at a time.

 🌱 For errors, oversight, or obsolete references, 💬 let me know how to improve the content.

 🌱 Human Intelligence is essential.
 Human touch should remain alive with software, security, automation, or programmed devices.
-Invest more in people and less in devices.

 <!--
 ✨ Please share, cite, or reference these pages - the homepage or a specific repo.